Sometimes a result on a table is different from what you were expecting. A process for tracking down the cause of the results is:

 Note that in the footer it says 137 are missing.
 This is calculated as the total sample size (895) less the sample size for any of the rows (758).

 In grid tables, we would instead use STATISTICS > Cells > Sample size, as the result can differ cell-to-cell.

 Special note should be made of the sample size for any NET or SUMs.
 These are always calculated based on people who have no missing data for any of the other cells in the row or column of the table.
 For example, the footer in the table below tells us that the sample size varies from 28 to 94, however, the small sample of 28 is only for the NET, and each of the other categories has, on its own, a substantially larger sample size.

 Check filters and weights

-You can see if a weight or filter has been applied in the footer (if there is a footer), or, by selecting if the output and viewing the filters and weights in the object inspector.
+You can see if a weight or filter has been applied in the footer (if there is a footer), or, by selecting the output and viewing the filters and weights in the object inspector.
 In this example, no weight has been applied, but the table has been filtered based on males.
-If a visualization has been created with a table as an input, you need to review the weights and filters of that table, rather than the visualization.
+If a visualization has been created by a separate table as an input, you need to review the weights and filters of that table, rather than the visualization.

 Check the structure of the variable sets used to construct the table

 When Displayr imports data it automatically groups variables into variable sets.
 Sometimes it groups the variables or chooses a structure that may be different from what you expect.
 See Variable Sets and Manipulating Data for more information.